 "It's never just been an issue of security, although security is one of those low-hanging fruits that gets everyone's attention," says Gartner research director L. Frank Kenney.
 "More companies are affected by a failing audit and the fear of failing audits.

-"The bigger issue is can I be assured, can I show, that a file that moves from point A to B has been secured, that the person who sent it had the authority to send it
+"The bigger issue is can I be assured, can I show, that a file that moves from point A to B has been secured, that the person who sent it had the authority to send it and was authenticated, and that the person who received it had the authority to receive it and was authenticated."
+Typically, a well-rounded managed file transfer suite should have four components, according to Gartner:

 - Server for management of all aspects of file transfer--communications channels, multiple protocols, workflow, provisioning, APIs, etc.